Specialist Printing Equipment and Materials (Offences) Act 2015

-The Specialist Printing Equipment and Materials (Offences) Act 2015 is an Act of the Parliament of the United Kingdom.
-The Bill makes a specific offence of knowingly supplying printing equipment for the production of fake or fraudulent identity documents.
+The Specialist Printing Equipment and Materials (Offences) Act 2015 (c.
+16) is an act of the Parliament of the United Kingdom with the goal of curbing forgery and fraud.

+Legislative passage

 It was introduced as a private member's bill by David Amess and Baroness Berridge.

 Provisions

+The act makes a specific offence of knowingly supplying printing equipment for the production of fake or fraudulent identity documents.

-The provisions of the Act include:
+The provisions of the act include: